 All servers are located within the UK and EEA.

-The University will also store BWV data retained as part of any incident with an allocated logon local server for 2 years.
-Access will be locked down to authorised individuals.
+The University will also store BWV data retained as part of any incident on the secure server Access will be locked down to authorised individuals.

 Additionally, access to Security Control Rooms and facilities stations where recorded images are viewed is restricted to authorised personnel and cannot be viewed externally.